Website Manager

 There will be one 10/11/12 Baseball Major Division All Star team comprised of all 10, 11 and 12 year old players who played the minimum number of games during the regular season.
 The Major Managers and players will vote for the Major team.

-There will be one Junior Baseball Team comprised of all 13 year old Junior division players.
+There will be one Junior Baseball Team comprised of all 13 and 14 year old Junior division players.
 The junior Managers and players will vote for this team.

 There will be one 8/9/10 Softball Team comprised of all 8, 9 and 10 year old Minors Division players.
 The Minors All Star Manager and Coaches will conduct a tryout for all eligible players to attend for selection to the team.